draconix6/Julti-MoveResizePlugin/README.md

 Plugin for [Julti](https://github.com/duncanruns/julti) which allows for moving & resizing instances.

 Usage:
 [Download the latest release](https://github.com/draconix6/Julti-MoveResizePlugin/releases/latest), and place it in %UserProfile%/.Julti/plugins.
+If the plugins folder doesn't exist, make it yourself.
 Restart Julti if you had it open.

 In Julti, go to Scripts > Import Script.
 Paste in one of the scrips below, depending on what you're looking to set up: